What is Supply Chain Management?

 Before we get into the specific details it’s worth looking at how some of the most common frameworks for supply chain management break the practice down into action areas.

-Of course this is something of a matter of perspective: in the middle of a supply chain, any given company will be at once a supplier to other firms, while also having suppliers of their own.
-Meaning that one company’s supply-side performance is another firm’s delivery target.
+In the middle of a supply chain, any given company will be at once a supplier to other firms, while also having suppliers of their own.
+One company’s supply-side performance is another firm’s delivery target.

 - Purchasing and receipting goods